 We are, what we repeatedly do.

 Before you can expect the Sharks from Shark Tank to invest in you and your business… you must first become the business.
 And that means at least have more than just ONE sale.

-Before you can recieve a black belt in Tae Kwon Do, you must first know Tae Kwon Do.
+Before you can receive a black belt in Tae Kwon Do, you must first know Tae Kwon Do.
 And that means you at least have gone through White, Yellow, Green… etc.

-Don’t always have massive plans to riches.
-Because they are not always accurate… therefore, many not work.
+Don’t always have massive plans for riches.
+Because they are not always accurate… therefore, may not work.

 If it was that easy, wouldn’t everyone be doing it?